LorenzLeuenberger/Evaluation-of-growth-references/README.md

-# Growth references - SwissPedGrowth
+# Growth References in SwissPedGrowth

 This GitHub repository shares the analysis code used for the manuscript "Evaluating growth references in children visiting Swiss paediatric hospitals: A cross-sectional analysis of the SwissPedGrowth project".